natstpt/Makrukthai-Fen-Analysis/README.md

 # Makrukthai Fen Analysis

 This Python script is an interface to interact with the Fairy-Stockfish chess engine.
-It is designed to analyze a given chess position in the Makruk variant (Thai Chess) and output the analysis results into a text file.
+It is designed to analyze a given chess position in the Makrukthai (Thai Chess) and output the analysis results into a text file.

 ## Requirements